 3.1 BOARD OF DIRECTORS

-The affairs of the Corporation shall be managed by a Board Directors including 4 Officers and 9 Directors, each of whom at the time of the election and throughout the term of office shall be a voting Member of the Corporation.
+The affairs of the Corporation shall be managed by a Board Directors including 4 Officers and no less than 7 Directors, each of whom at the time of the election and throughout the term of office shall be a voting Member of the Corporation.
 The election may be by a show of hands unless a ballot is requested by any member.
 In the case where the Annual General Meeting is held virtually, a digital poll may be conducted by the Nomination Chair.

 The Board of Directors shall be elected by the Members.
 The term of office of the Directors and Officers shall be from the date of the meeting at which they are elected or appointed until the next annual meeting or until their successors are elected or appointed.